liquorleaf/loam_maskrcnn_semantic_mapping/README.md

 Color file and  Mask R-CNN class name file are provided in `./mask_rcnn_documents`

+Examples of calibration data are provided in `./calib_params`

 Before running, please change the path of intrinsic and extrinsic parameter files, color file, Mask R-CNN class name, model and config files in `./src/lib/BasicSemanticMapping.cpp`